 It is important to know these facts regarding the IRS:

-- The IRS will not require you to pay your taxes using various forms such
+- The IRS will not require you to pay your taxes using various forms such as prepaid cards.

 - The IRS will not threaten arrest for non-payment.